-- B1 (1) This paragraph applies where the specified premises in the case of an improvement notice are homelessness accommodation (which has the same meaning here as in paragraph A1). - (2) The notice must be served on any person- - (a) who has an estate or interest in the premises, and - (b) who, in the opinion of the local housing authority, ought to take the action specified in the notice. - (3) This paragraph applies instead of paragraph 1, 2 or 3 (in a case where that paragraph would otherwise apply to the improvement notice)." - (3) In paragraph 5(1), for "1 to" substitute "A1 to". - (4) In paragraph 12- - (a) in sub-paragraph (1), after "hazard" insert "or failure", and - (b) in sub-paragraph (2)(b), for "a hazard" substitute "an". - (5) In paragraph 17, after "hazard" (in each place) insert "or failure". - 36 (1) Schedule 2 (procedure and appeals relating to prohibition orders) is amended as follows.

-(2) In paragraph 1-
+- (3) Where sub-paragraph (2) does not apply in relation to the premises and - (a) the premises are supported exempt accommodation, the notice must be served on the authority or body which provides the accommodation; - (b) the premises are accommodation falling within paragraph (e) of the definition of "residential premises" in section 1(4) (homelessness), the notice must be served on any person who has an estate or interest in the premises and who, in the opinion the local housing authority, ought to take the action specified in the notice." - (3) In paragraph 5(1), for "1 to" substitute "A1 to". - (4) In paragraph 12- - (a) in sub-paragraph (1), after "hazard" insert "or failure", and - (b) in sub-paragraph (2)(b), for "a hazard" substitute "an". - (5) In paragraph 17, after "hazard" (in each place) insert "or failure". - 36 (1) Schedule 2 (procedure and appeals relating to prohibition orders) is amended as follows. - (2) In paragraph 1- - (a) after sub-paragraph (2) insert- - "(2A) Where the specified premises are qualifying residential premises which- - (a) are let under a relevant tenancy, or - (b) are an HMO where at least one unit of accommodation which forms part of the HMO is let on a relevant tenancy, the authority must also serve copies of the order on any other person who, to their knowledge, is the landlord under the tenancy or a superior landlord in relation to the tenancy.", and